-What is The Chosen and is it biblical?The Chosen is a multi-season TV series about the life of Christ created and directed by Dallas Jenkins, the son of author Jerry Jenkins of Left Behind fame.
+What is The Chosen and is it biblical?The Chosen is an award-winning, multi-season, TV series about the life of Christ created and directed by Dallas Jenkins, the son of author Jerry Jenkins of Left Behind fame.
 The story of how The Chosen project began is an interesting one.
-Dallas lost his job as a director in Hollywood after a film he'd directed, The Resurrection of Gavin Stone, performed poorly at the box office.
+Dallas lost his job as a director in Hollywood after a film he'd directed, The resurrection of Gavin Stone, performed poorly at the box office.
 While reeling from this loss, he made a short Christmas special called "The Shepherd," filmed on a friend's farm in Illinois, for his church.
 After seeing the positive impact and huge reception of that short film, Dallas got the idea to make an episodic TV show about Jesus' ministry.
 Using numerous episodes over multiple seasons allows the story, relationships, and character development to play out more fully than a typical two- to three-hour film about the life of Jesus.

 The show depicts events in biblically and historically accurate ways.
 However, it does add details, storylines, and characters that are not specifically mentioned in the Bible.
 For instance, Matthew's gospel records that Jesus healed Peter's mother-in-law (Matthew 8:14–15).
 So we know that Peter must have been married and that his wife and her mother must have had names, but the Bible provides no more information.
 In The Chosen, Peter's wife is named Eden and there is much time spent developing the marriage relationship between the two of them.
-So the additions the writers have made are plausible for the historical and cultural context and do not contradict the Bible, but they are, nonetheless, creative imaginations of how it could have been.
+The additions the writers have made are plausible for the historical and cultural context and do not contradict the Bible, but they are, nonetheless, creative imaginations of how it could have been.

 There is disagreement among Christians about the appropriateness of retelling biblical stories with artistic license.
 Some fear that since no rendering of biblical events will be precisely accurate that to depict them is to add to or take away from Scripture.
 Others worry that using popular media will demean the Bible to "just a story" or that viewers will be confused as to where facts end and creativity begins.